First Arkansas child dies from flu-related illness

 FAYETTEVILLE, Ark.
-(KFTA) — As of January 11, 23 influenza-related deaths have been reported in Arkansas this flu season.
+(KNWA) — As of January 11, 23 influenza-related deaths have been reported in Arkansas this flu season.

 One of them was a pediatric death.
 According to the report, the child was between the ages of 5 and 18 years old.